 Coaching Throwing Fundamentals are Key

-When kids have or develop incorrect throwing habits at a young age it is very difficult to change them so coaching the following throwing drills at a young age is necessary.
-These throwing drills develop fundamentals that give players a chance at reaching maximum arm strength, while staying injury free.
+As with all baseball skills, coaching throwing fundamentals is not easy and patience is key.
+Few kids will pick up a ball at a young age and just throw the ball correctly.
+What’s important to know though is that when kids have or develop incorrect throwing habits at a young age, it is very difficult to change them so coaching the following throwing drills at a young age is necessary.
+These throwing drills develop fundamentals that give players a chance at reaching maximum arm strength while staying injury free.
 It is important to note that many more repetitions are possible before fatigue sets in by using a lighter weight ball.
 Performing the drills in the order shown is best for beginners.
+Coaching throwing fundamentals should be done in warm-up time, so kids do not reinforce bad throwing mechanics from the start, even when lobbing baseballs.

 Having kids put their back against a wall and flapping the arms in the manner shown is a nice way to loosen up, along with establishing arm swing motion and step direction.
 It also helps kids understand that both arms rise to throw.
 Putting kids on a line is another way of establishing direction.